Glavo/kala-common/README.md

 All Java code is released under the [Apache 2.0](./LICENSE) license.

-This README file is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This README file and all docs is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Especially thanks